 - You’ve had a website before: If this isn’t your first website and you have some knowledge about web hosting and basic coding skills, this will help you to manage a WordPress website on your own.

-- You need unlimited design freedom: If you need a website design that can’t be created using a drag-and-drop website builder, then you may need WordPress’s customization capabilities.
+- You need unlimited design freedom: If you need a website design that can’t be created using a drag-and-drop website builder, then you may need WordPress’s web design customization capabilities.

 - You need specialized website features: If you need a very customized tool/feature that drag-and-drop website builders can’t cater for (e.g. you want to integrate your website with a CMS software like InfusionSoft), then this can only be done using WordPress.

 - You’ve got lots of content: If you have a content-heavy website then you’ll need a website builder with an excellent content management system.
 Like WordPress.

 - You’ve got time + money: If you have time to learn how to use and manage a WordPress website or know how much is a website to build to hire a professional to help you get started, then it’s worth taking advantage fo this!

 The bottom line